 - Follows release of the WA Roadmap to get Western Australians back to work safely

-- $10.4 million Tourism Recovery Fund will provide one-off cash grants to assist thousands of businesses to adapt to new tourism landscape
+- $10.4 million Tourism Recovery Fund will provide one-off cash grants to assist businesses to adapt to new tourism landscape

 - Further $4 million Tourism Business Survival Grants to support businesses dealing with exceptionally difficult circumstances

 - Initiative will assist tourism sector to refocus on the WA market

 - Tourism WA developing new marketing campaign to promote WA destinations

 The McGowan Government has launched a multimillion dollar recovery package to support small tourism operators around the State to adapt and refocus their businesses in the COVID-19 landscape.

 COVID-19 has had profound and unprecedented impacts on Western Australian tourism, with thousands of small businesses around the State struggling with the impacts of travel restrictions.